-Half the price of other concealers on our list.
-Uses natural ingredients like tumeric root and vitamin C to brighten skin.
-Crease resistant.
+This product is half the price of other concealers on our list.
+Uses natural ingredients like turmeric root and vitamin C to brighten skin.
+Crease-resistant.
 Comes with two tones to create the perfect match for your skin.

 This concealer tends toward a matte feel once it dries.

-Although it's suppose to be anti-aging, it has the tendency to settle in fine lines if you apply too much.
+Although it's supposed to be anti-aging, it has the tendency to settle in fine lines if you apply too much.
 Tube is fairly small.

 Do you struggle with dark circles under your eyes?
 For some people, darkness appears under the eyes when they’re rundown or sick.
 For others, dark circles are genetic.
 Everyone can agree, though, that dark circles are challenging to cover up and usually foundation on its own is not enough.